eric-unc/comp524/a8/Object-Orientation, Encapsulation, and Other Things That Are Wrong With Society.md

 Perhaps instead of obsessing over authoritarian methods to create state safety, programmers should simply write less complicated code.

 ## Achievement of Encapsulation Outside of Object-Orientation
 Regardless of how one feels about all of the aspects of encapsulation, it is worthwhile to note that it can be achieved outside of object-orientation.
-Consider C, a notably non-object oriented language.
+Consider C, a notably non-object-oriented language.

 C allows for methods and variables inside of a file to be declared as _static_, which disallows files outside of it to access and use them.
 Individual members of structures cannot be declared as static; however, C does have "opaque data types", which allow for some level of abstraction.
 Essentially, the structure is declared in the header file, and defined in the source file.
 Thus, when working with such as a header file, the implementation details of a structures are not a concern.